Sherpao says PTI govt lacks competence

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Qaumi Watan Party (QWP) head Aftab Sherpao on Saturday criticised the Pakistan Tehreek-e-Insaf (PTI) government for its plan to constitute another Public Accounts Committee (PAC) in the National Assembly.
+PESHAWAR: Qaumi Watan Party (QWP) chief Aftab Sherpao on Saturday criticised the Pakistan Tehreek-e-Insaf (PTI) government for its plan to constitute another Public Accounts Committee (PAC) in the National Assembly.

 "It seems the government does not want to run the affairs of the National Assembly in a smooth way," he said, adding the PTI government created deadlock over every issue.